ALEYI17/ebpf_deploy/README.md

 This chart installs:

 - 🛰️ [`ebpf_server`](https://github.com/ALEYI17/ebpf_server): The gRPC backend that receives telemetry and inserts it into the database.
+- 🧠 [`InfraSight_sentinel`](https://github.com/ALEYI17/InfraSight_sentinel): Rules engine that analyzes and triggers alerts based on predefined logic.
+- 🤖 [`InfraSight_ml`](https://github.com/ALEYI17/InfraSight_ml): Machine learning microservices for anomaly detection (e.g., per-container resource and syscall models).
 - 🛢️ ClickHouse: High-performance columnar database used to store eBPF event data.
+- 📡 Kafka: Message broker for event streaming between components.

 ## 📦 Helm Chart Overview

 The Helm chart deploys:

-- A standalone `ebpf-server` Deployment, along with its ConfigMap, Service, and Secret templates
+- A standalone `ebpf-server` Deployment, along with its ConfigMap, Service, and Secret templates.
-- A full ClickHouse instance using the **Bitnami** Helm chart (`oci://registry-1.docker.io/bitnamicharts`)
+- A full **ClickHouse** instance using the **Bitnami** Helm chart.
+- An optional **Kafka** broker.
+- The **Sentinel** rule engine with configurable rules via ConfigMap.
+- **ML microservices** for real-time anomaly detection:
+  - `infrasight-ml-resource-per-container`
+  - `infrasight-ml-syscall-per-container`
-- Kubernetes-native configuration to support both development and production deployments
+- Kubernetes-native configuration supporting both development and production deployments.

 ## 📌 Status